-Effective July 1, 1994, all side letters not represented by the current Memorandum of Understanding expire.
-The current M.O.U. as printed will represent all M.O.U. agreements between POA and the City.
+Effective July 1, 2007, all side letters signed by both parties not specifically referenced by the current Memorandum of Understanding shall expire and be of no further force and effect.
+The current MOU as printed will represent all agreements between POA and the City.